nabto/nabto5-beta-release/rc1/README.md

 ## Limitations and known issues in this release
 ### General
     * Documentation is limited to annotation in header files.
+    * The headers should be considered stable, we will still work on several improvements in the code, before the final release.
 ### Embedded SDK
     * When the embedded SDK is not closed nicely, the flow should be to call `nabto_device_stop()` which will block untill the core